petrkoutnycz/browser-installations/README.md

 # browser-installations
-node.js library for detection of installed browsers
+node.js library for detection of installed browsers and their management

 ## Installations
 It supports detection of following browsers: